Vincent-N/cs378_command_and_control_project/README.md

 Place the original **_ps_** file from the **_/bin_** directory into the **_/bin/orig_** directory.

 Rename the ***fake_ps*** file to **_ps_**

+### Setting Up and Running Attacker

+Place the 'attacker' executable on the attack machine.

+Run **_chmod +x attacker_** to give execute permissions.

+Run **_./attacker_** in the command line to run the file and wait for the connection to be initiated by the target machine.

+Once connection is made, we should be running as the root user and are in root's directory (at least when testing on Kali machine as target)

 ### BONUS: Detection Script